-This easy kintsugi how-to is a perfect first wabi sabi project.
+This easy kintsugi how-to is a perfect first kintsugi project.
 These beautiful coasters are made with tiles and gold leaf paint.

 Kintsugi is the Japanese art of repairing broken pottery or ceramics with gold.
 It creates beautifully unique and imperfect pieces.
 I’ve tried five or six different kintsugi projects now.
 I’ve found that vases, cups, and bowls can be a bit tricky to get back together.
 So for a first project, I decided to try making coasters out of tiles.
 They’re pretty foolproof, and I’m thrilled with how they turned out!

 What You’ll Need: